 Goals are part of every aspect of business/life and provide a sense of direction, motivation, a clear focus, and clarify importance.
-By setting goals for yourself, you are providing yourself with a target to aim for.
+By setting goals, you are providing yourself with a target to aim for.
 A SMART goal is used to help guide goal setting.
 SMART is an acronym that stands for Specific, Measurable, Achievable, Realistic, and Timely.
-Therefore, a SMART goal incorporates all of these criteria to help focus your efforts and increase the chances of achieving that goal.
+Therefore, a SMART goal incorporates all of these criteria to help focus your efforts and increase the chances of achieving your goal.

 SMART goals are:

-- Measurable: With specific criteria that measure your progress towards the accomplishment of the goal
+Measurable: With specific criteria that measure your progress toward the accomplishment of the goal

 Goals that are specific have a significantly greater chance of being accomplished.
 To make a goal specific, the five “W” questions must be considered: